instantlinux/docker-tools/images/swarm-sync/README.md

 list of services.
 Set the warning/critical values as appropriate for your polling frequency in the cfg file.

+If you add any mount points underneath the synchronized volume, restart this service.

 ### Variables

 | Variable | Default | Description |